jacquessham/sfotraffic/Part2/readme.md

 tr_d' = tr_dec20 + g_bar(index_i,dec20'-100), where d between dec,20 and dec,24<br>
 tr_d = tr_dec20' \* (1 + p_i,j/100)<br>
 <br>
+In this phase, we will be using <i>prediction_step3.py</i> to predict and <i>viz_prediction_step3.py</i> to visualize the result.
 If we apply this method, the prediction will looks like this:
 <img src=Images/prediction_step3.png>
 <br><br>
 With this approach, we can see the seasonality flucation is moderate and never go below 0.
-So, this model is more useful to predict the passenger traffic.
+Although we can see there is some rapid growth in 2024, this model satisfy our assumptions and is more useful to predict the passenger traffic.

-### Step 4: Scaling the Previous Domestic and International Passenger Growth Path with Moving Average
+### Step 4: Scaling the Previous Domestic and International Passenger Recovery Trend with Moving Average
 In the mid-2021, we see that domestic travel is starting to recover in a moderate rate, but, in contrast, international travel is still in halt.
 Therefore, it may be useful to separate the recovery path between domestic traffic and international traffic.
 If we do so, the recovery path look something like below:
 <img src=Images/recovery_path_type.png>
 <br>